curv3d/curv/docs/Shape_Atlas.rst

 so we'll divide the shape library into levels.

 Level 0: Basic Shape API
-  Includes the shape constructors and the transformations (sections 1 and 2).
+  Includes the shape constructors, the boolean operations, and the transformations (sections 1, 2 and 3).
   You don't need to know about signed distance fields to use this level.

 Level 1: Advanced Shape API
-  Includes the Distance Field Operations (section 3).
+  Includes the Distance Field Operations (section 4).
   You need to understand the different SDF classes, and which operations produce which classes of SDF.